alexwolson/spatial-building-embeddings/train_specialized_embeddings/README.md

 ## Configuration

-See `config.example.toml` for a complete example configuration file.
+See the root `config.example.toml` for a complete example configuration file.
+The unified config includes a `[global]` section for shared settings (seed, data paths) and a `[triplet_training]` section for training-specific settings.
 All hyperparameters can be specified via:
-- TOML config file (recommended)
+- TOML config file (recommended) - use the unified `config.toml` at project root
 - Environment variables with `TRIPLET_TRAINING_` prefix
 - Command-line arguments (for SLURM submission script)